 Make your spouse the Principal Applicant

-If your spouse or common law partner is fluent in either English or French, well-educated, has at least one year of skilled work experience and is younger than you are, you may find that their Comprehensive Ranking Score (CRS) is higher than yours.
-If this is your situation, ensure that your spouse or common-law partner also submits an Express Entry profile because only one of you need to be invited in order for the entire family to apply for Permanent Residence in Canada.
+If your spouse or common-law partner is fluent in either English or French, well-educated, has at least one year of skilled work experience and is younger than you are, you may find that their Comprehensive Ranking Score (CRS) is higher than yours.
+If this is your situation, ensure that your spouse or common-law partner also submits an Express Entry profile because only one of you needs to be invited in order for the entire family to apply for Permanent Residence in Canada.

 Take another Language Test